jrdevgit/redcap-save-survey-submit-time/README.md

-# redcap-log-survey-submit
+# Save Survey Submit Time
-Capture timestamp of survey submit or "Save &amp; Return" in a datetime field.
+Capture timestamp of survey "Submit" or "Save &amp; Return Later" to a selected datetime field.